biscayan/TIL/Research/paper.md

 - Waveglow: A flow-based generative network for speech synthesis
 - Wavenet: A Generative Model for Raw Audio
 ### Emotion Recognition
+- Multimodal Cross- and Self-Attention Network for Speech Emotion Recognition
 - Multimodal Emotion Recognition with High-level Speech and Text Features
 - Multimodal Speech Emotion Recognition and Ambiguity Resolution
 - Multimodal Speech Emotion Recognition Using Audio and Text